rpuig2001/CDM/README.md

     - NotDepRwyList -> Comma-separated list of runways.
 Enter * to disregard.

-    - DependentRwyList -> Comma-separated list of runways (it will use the same sequence order for runways selected here).
+    - DependentRwyList -> Comma-separated list of runways or dependant SIDs (from other runways).
+It will use the same sequence order for runways selected here.
 Enter * to disregard.

     - Rate_RateLvo -> Normal Rate and LVO Rate.
 If more than one departure runways, you can define more than one rate separated by comma.

   Examples:

-    - `LEPA:A:24L:*:D:24R,24L:*:24L,24R:30_12` (1 arr runway, 1 dep runway, 24R/L as dependant.
+    - `LEPA:A:24L:*:D:24R,24L:*:24L,24R:30_12` (1 arr runway, 2 dep runways, 24R/L as dependant.
+1 rate defined for all departures).

+    - `LEPA:A:24L:*:D:24L:*:26L,LOBAR%D,GRAUS%D:30_12` (1 arr runway, 2 dep runways, 26L as dependant, LOBAR%D and GRAUS%D (being 24R departures) dependant for runway 24L.
 1 rate defined for all departures).

     - `LEPA:A:24L:24R:D:24R,24L:*:*:30_12,20_7` (1 arr runway, 1 non-arrival runway, 2 dep runway, dep runways as independant, different rates defined for both dep runways).